ODansilva/Projeto-Financas-React/README.md

-This is a practical project using Reactjs Firebase and Redux
+This is a practical project using Reactjs Firebase and Redux Under contruction